vifon/yeetlight/README.md

 ## Dependencies

-A [Go](https://golang.org/) compiler is needed to build the application and [yeecli](https://pypi.org/project/yeecli/) is needed for the application to work.
+A [Go](https://golang.org/) compiler is needed to build the application.

 ## Usage